 Oregon Statewide Planning Goal 10 requires cities to plan for the housing needs of all community members.
 As a city within the Portland Metro area, West Linn must complete a Housing Capacity Analysis (HCA) every six years as well as a Housing Production Strategy (HPS) to implement specific actions that address the identified needs.
-The HPS implementation timeline for West Linn is from 2024 to 2030.

-West Linn's Housing Production Strategy outlines a range of actions the City plans to implement to address housing needs within the community.
+West Linn's Housing Production Strategy outlines a range of strategies the City plans to implement to address housing needs within the community.
 The HPS prioritizes current and future housing needs identified in the HCA and outlines actionable policies, actions, and implementation steps to encourage the production of housing.
 These include things like changes to how the City zones land and regulates development of housing, financial incentives, funding sources, partnerships, and other tools and policies.

-This HPS Report includes information about the City's critical housing needs and summarizes public engagement activities that informed and shaped the housing actions recommended for implementation.
+This HPS Report includes information about the City's critical housing needs and summarizes public engagement activities that informed and shaped the housing strategies recommended for implementation.
 The document also summarizes how the HPS will help achieve fair and equitable housing outcomes for the community - especially for low-income households, communities of color, people with disabilities, and other state and federal protected classes.
-Lastly, this document describes how West Linn will monitor the implementation and progress of the actions recommended in the HPS.
+Lastly, this document describes how West Linn will monitor the implementation and progress of the strategies recommended in the HPS.

-Recommended Actions
+Recommended Strategies and Actions

-The actions are organized by the primary housing need that they address.
-However, some actions address housing needs across multiple categories.
+The strategies are organized by the primary housing need that they address.
+However, some strategies address housing needs across multiple categories.